 But there are some common mistakes that manufacturers make when choosing industrial e-commerce solutions.
 If you are a manufacturer who is trying to penetrate the B2B e-commerce space, it is important to keep your goals clear, your expectations realistic, and to understand the correct approach to B2B e-commerce.
-Plus, when buying an e-commerce platform, make sure to familiarize yourself with the five B2B e-commerce for manufacturers mistakes to avoid.

 Yes, an e-commerce platform should be to your liking and should match your brand, but, as an example, opting for a web agency that only offers custom solutions could be a costly move.
 Too much focus on the graphical user interface (GUI) can lead to neglecting core functionality.
 Plus, the web agency will likely not have the technical expertise required to manage industrial B2B electromechanical products.

 There's no one-size-fits-all when it comes to selecting a web agency e-commerce partner, but if you want to have success in the B2B area, make sure to choose a partner a web agency that focuses solely on e-commerce solutions and has the technical expertise you need.

 Many B2B manufacturers opt for the most popular platform available as it promises visibility across search engines and customers alike.
 What many manufacturers don’t realize is that these platforms are great for B2C businesses, but they often lack B2B capabilities, such as multiple addresses, multiple prices per customer, warehouse location, invoicing, price records and inventory levels.